xdlrt/xdlrt/README.md

 :sunrise: focus on collaborative products now.

-:smiling_imp: mostly using Typescript and React.
+🌱 mostly using Typescript and React.

-:rice: learning interesting things.
+🔭 learning interesting things.